Skip to footer content

 PdfDocument PDF = await renderer.RenderHtmlAsPdfAsync(htmlContent);

-// Return as byte array for API responses
+// Return binary data for API responses

 return PDF.BinaryData;